1.32.10 Reporting on Event-Related Spending

 2. Serving as a member of the Servicewide Training Advisory Council (STAC) and providing high-level review of all planned training events to ensure training is justified, needed and delivered in the most cost-effective manner.

-1. The Associate CFO for Financial Management is responsible for establishing and ensuring compliance with TD 12-70, Policy and Guidance for Conference Approval, Planning and Reporting, event spending reporting requirements.
+1. The Associate CFO for Corporate Accounting is responsible for establishing and ensuring compliance with TD 12-70, Policy and Guidance for Conference Approval, Planning and Reporting, event spending reporting requirements.

 Travel Management